 How To Remember To Change Your Air Conditioner's Air Filters

 It's simple; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Edmonton area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some houses have an extra filter in the return ductwork.
+Most people know how to replace the air filter in their equipment, but some houses have an extra filter in the return ducts.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is engineered to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can reduce the life of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is easy:
+Your system is engineered to handle a certain amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
+Discovering whether you have a return filter and replacing it is simple:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.